ItsRemix/botw-decomp-www/README.md

-# BotW decomp website
+# LEGO Island decomp website

-This is the source code of the website for the LEGO Island decompilation project.
+This is the source code of the website for the LEGO Island decomp project.

 ## Setup